-The Best & Worst Countries For Children Sheds Light On 10 Critical Areas Needed For Success
+The Best & Worst Countries For Children, Based On These Critical Areas

 Save the Children, an organization in the U.S. and around the world that aims to give all children a healthy start in life, revealed the best and worst countries for children on Tuesday, May 28, via its 2019 Global Childhood Report.
 The detailed report examined the data of 176 countries in comparison from 2000 to 2019, an effort that uncovered 10 crucial areas necessary for children to thrive.

 Researchers Beryl Levinger and Nikki Gillette used a score system called the "End of Childhood Index" scaled from 1 to 1,000 to categorize their findings.
 The scores "measure the extent to which children in each country experience 'childhood enders' such as death, severe malnutrition, being out of school and shouldering the burdens of adult roles in work, marriage and motherhood," according to the report.

 A score of 940 or above, for instance, means that "few children missing out on childhood," while a stat of 379 or below conveys that "nearly all children missing out on childhood."

 The country that scored the highest in this index is Singapore, followed in order by Sweden, Finland, Norway, Slovenia, Germany, Ireland, (Italy and South Korea tied), and Belgium.

 As for the countries that came in last?
 Burkina Faso, DR Congo, Guinea, Nigeria, Somalia, South Sudan, Mali, Chad, Niger, and Central African Republic rounded out the bottom 10.

 In terms of the United States, it ranked 36 out of the 176 countries and had an index score of 941.
 The index score is a tad alarming when you consider that 940 is the bare minimum needed to rank as a country where "few children missing out on childhood."